mitchavines/SQL_Formatter/README.md

 At one point I thought to simplify things by removing comments and quoted values entirely, restoring them after formatting was complete.

-Of course it doesn't work that way.
+Of course it doesn't work like that.
 An apostrophe preceded by -- is part of a comment, but -- preceded by an apostrophe is a literal value... there's nothing like operator precedence to help, and no getting around parsing from beginning to end.

 I had also expected that formatting would be a recursive operation, but that idea foundered on identifying the end of a statement.